-We open 1NT showing 12 to 14 points and no one else has anything to say.
+We open 1NT showing 15-17 points and no one else has anything to say.
 So 1NT becomes the contract.

-West leads the •A. With the •A K Q J West has an easy lead but still selects the top card from a long suit with a sequential holding.
+West leads the ◆A. With the ◆A K Q J West has an easy lead but still selects the top card from a long suit with a sequential holding.